-Phenergan Night Time 25mg is a medication designed to provide relief from various allergy symptoms, such as hay fever, while also promoting sleep.
-Its active ingredient, promethazine hydrochloride, acts as an antihistamine, helping to alleviate symptoms like sneezing, itching, and a runny nose.
-Additionally, its sedative properties aid in improving sleep quality for individuals experiencing discomfort due to allergies.
+Phenergan Night Time 25mg is a medication designed to promote sleep.
+Its active ingredient, promethazine hydrochloride, its sedative properties aid in improving sleep quality for individuals experiencing discomfort.
 This medication should be taken before bedtime as directed, allowing for both symptom relief and a restful night's sleep.
 It's essential to adhere to dosage instructions and consult a healthcare professional if needed, particularly if combining with other medications or if you have underlying health conditions.

 - Take this medicine by mouth

 - Do not take for longer than 7 days.
 If your symptoms worsen or do not improve after 7 days talk to your doctor or pharmacist

 - If you feel the effect of your medicine is too weak or too strong, do not change the dose yourself, but ask your doctor

 - The recommended dose is for adults (including the elderly) and children over 16 years of age:

 - One or two tablets (25mg-50mg) taken at night.

 - Use this medicine only as recommended.
 Do not exceed the recommended dose.

 Each tablet contains 25mg of the active substance, promethazine hydrochloride.